 The word Jamon is Spanish for ham.
 There are two hams in Spain that are both widely consumed yet are worlds apart from each other regarding premium quality: Jamón Serrano and Jamón Ibérico.

 According to the website of the United States Department of Agriculture or USDA, there are three general types of ham:

 (1) Fresh ham, which is an uncured pork leg.
 Fresh hams are beige or pale pink in color.

 (2) Cured ham, which is a cured pork leg.
 Cured hams are deep rose or pink in color.

-(3) Cured and smoked ham, which is a cured pork leg that is hung in a smokehouse for added flavor and intensified color.
+(3) Cured and smoked ham, a cured pork leg hung in a smokehouse for added flavor and intensified color.

 What is Serrano Ham (Jamón Serrano)?